liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

 Remaining work should be treated as release stabilization:

+1. Prepare bv1.2 release notes from this document and `135-bv12-closeout-summary.md`.
-1. Keep `TorchGradProcessor` documented as NPU-validated opt-in.
+2. Keep `TorchGradProcessor` documented as NPU-validated opt-in.
-2. Use fixed Marmousi2 shot3/shot5 gates only to validate concrete code changes.
+3. Use fixed Marmousi2 shot3/shot5 gates only to validate concrete code changes.
-3. If performance work resumes, start from operator-level profiling of the fixed `shot3` NPU baseline.
+4. If performance work resumes, start from operator-level profiling of the fixed `shot3` NPU baseline.
-4. If driver cleanup resumes, keep changes local to naming, constants, or constructor/user-facing clarity.
+5. If driver cleanup resumes, keep changes local to naming, constants, or constructor/user-facing clarity.
-5. Run the lightweight stabilization test set before merging or tagging.
+6. Run the lightweight stabilization test set before merging or tagging.